life with an open mind and soul - along with passion, drive and purpose

 feature his pet reptiles.
 He uses the reptiles, including Jelly Bean the

 Australian blue-tongued lizard, to educate about Australian ecology and

-school teacher who lives in St. Petersburg, Fla., with his wife and son.
+teacher who lives in St. Petersburg, Fla., with his wife and kids.

 began playing the didgeridoo in May 2000 after hearing about its connection

 to the Australian Aboriginal people on a public radio program.
 He

 celebrates the didgeridoo as a musical, cultural and global icon.
 He strives